DELMANUS3D/Voron-v2.4-LED-start-up-lights/README.md

 This macro will only be then printer is switch on.
 The initial start-up of your printer.

-This is purely for ascetic, because why not.
+This is purely for aesthetics, because why not.